ArtiomL/f5networks/irules/table-manage/README.md

 ## Usage
 http|s://VS_IP/tables?

-## Notes
+## Active Tables Subtable
-* To display the list of all active tables on the main page, any iRule using the (sub)table memory structure needs to update an additional subtable, which essentially is a list of all currently active tables.
+To display the list of all active tables on the main page, any iRule using the (sub)table memory structure needs to update an additional subtable, which essentially is a list of all currently active tables.

 Example:
 ```